adc/ctf-midnightsun2022quals-writeups/kgbfskfsb/solution/README.md

 1) X-Forwarded-For bypass:
 Include the header with the IP

-2) IP check bypass
+2) IP check bypass:
-Include multiple IPs in a domain entry or use DNS rebinding (like rbndr.us).
+-Include multiple IPs in a domain entry or use DNS rebinding (like rbndr.us).
 DNS Rebinding was the intended solution

 3) How to use /detonate and satisfy the 127.0.0.1 ip check: